tosulambdas/Lambdas-Webpage-2.0/ah/index.md

 {:.center}
 **Class Motto**: _"The past is history, the future is a mystery, but today is a gift, that's why it's called the present."_
 {:.center}
-{% include list.html data="members" component="portrait" filters="group: epsilon" %}
+{% include list.html data="members" component="portrait" filters="group: epsilon, role: undergrad" %}